ClickHouse/ClickHouse/docs/en/query_language/queries.rst

     5 rows in set.
 Elapsed: 0.001 sec.

-При указании имени вложенной структуры данных в ARRAY JOIN, смысл такой же, как ARRAY JOIN со всеми элементами-массивами, из которых она состоит. Пример:
+When specifying names of nested data structures in ARRAY JOIN, the meaning is the same as ARRAY JOIN with all the array elements that it consists of.
+Example:

 .. code-block:: sql